Anshler/mars-location-marker/README.md

 ## Usage

-Enter a location (city name or lat/lon) and optionally adjust the date and time.
+Enter a location and optionally adjust the date and time.
 A line is drawn from your chosen point on Earth's surface toward Mars, with a marker where it exits the globe.

 ## Running Locally